GoogleCloudPlatform/cloudsql-jump-start-solution-for-genai/README.md

 1. Bootstrap Terraform using the terraform-bootstrap folder.
 2. Create all infrastructure with the terraform folder
 3. Build images for three separate apps using Cloud Build
-4. Deploy the apps to GKE and see it all working together!
+4. Deploy to Cloud Run and see it all working together!

 ### Bootstrapping Terraform